Adapting your home: The bathroom

 You may opt to have a shower curtain fitted in addition to half height carer screens, or you may prefer to have a shower curtain instead of full height screens.
 Whichever the case, you will need to have a rail that the shower curtain will fit to.

-The track or rail for the curtain can be purchased in a range of different lengths a shapes:
+The track or rail for the curtain can be purchased in a range of different lengths and shapes:

 • Swingaway tracks - can be used with a ceiling track hoist which covers the shower area.